RomanGDB/Multi-Mueller-Matrix-Microscopy-3D/README.md

 <p align="center"><b>Figure 7:</b> EFoV results for a whole tissue sample </p>
 </pre>

 For EDoF, the electrically tunable lens (ETL) is driven with a set of different currents, allowing the system to focus at multiple depths within the sample.
 This enables the acquisition of depth-resolved information, providing insight into its three-dimensional structure.
+However, since the ETL is used as the tube lens (TL), the effective magnification of the system varies with the focal setting.
+Therefore, an image registration algorithm is applied to align the entire dataset and reference it to a selected image.
 Finally, by applying an all-in-focus (AiF) algorithm, a fully focused image of the field of view can be obtained.
 This reduces the presence of out-of-focus regions, which may otherwise distort the measured polarimetric properties (see Fig. 7).

 <p align="center">
   <img src="https://github.com/user-attachments/assets/5687b755-4b99-4c2b-83d6-6bb7b01424d6">